Move over, gluten. There’s a new bad guy in town, and he’s stealing your thunder. Meet lectins, the next big thing to avoid.

 How to Determine if Lectins are Bad for You

 If you have any of the conditions mentioned above, you could benefit from removing lectins for a month or so.
 Then you can add them back in slowly, one by one, to see if they cause flares or reactivate your symptoms.
 It’s THAT EASY to see if lectin-containing foods are causing you problems.
+If it seems overwhelming to cut out every lectin-containing food, eliminate nightshades, legumes, and grains (or wheat, at the very least).

 I’ve seen people with AI disease, joint pain, and arthritis reap the most benefit from eating lectin-free.
 People with IBS and IBD may have to avoid lectin-containing foods long term.
 But if you’re simply looking for a quick way to lose weight, avoiding lectins probably isn’t gonna be your magic bullet.